renderedtext/ex-watchman/README.md

 end
 ```
+Please note that if the key is manually given, it cannot contain blank spaces.

 To keep track if the application is running, use the heartbeat feature.
 Define a child process in the supervisor with a defined interval between notifications (in seconds), like so: